T

-The Radiologist Who Disappeared
+The Radiologist Who Multiplied

 The Scan

-He has done this thousands of times.
+I have done this thousands of times.
 Each time, it takes approximately four minutes.
 Each time, it matters.

 This is the moment.
-Not the one the headlines describe — AI Beats Radiologist — which is reductive and misses the point.
+Not the one the headlines describe — AI Beats Radiologist — which is reductive and misses the point entirely.
 The real moment is quieter, more private, more disquieting.
 It is the moment a physician watches a machine perform the cognitive act that defines their professional identity, and asks: If the machine can do this, what am I for?

 The Automation of Perception